jaswinder6991/near-intents-1click-example/README.md

 Each quote includes a `depositAddress`.
 If you're happy with the terms, just send the input tokens to that address.
 That’s it.
 The solver will pick up your transaction and complete the swap shortly after.

-If for one reason or another the solver can’t fulfill your request, you will be refunded your tokens automatically.
+If for one reason or another the solver can’t fulfill your request, you will be refunded your tokens to the `refundTo` address you specified when requesting the quote.

 >[!TIP]
 > You can find the full API reference [here](https://docs.near-intents.org/near-intents/integration/distribution-channels/1click-api#post-v0-quote)